olegrumiancev/sp-listform-react/README.md

     - Taxonomy!
  - Fields are validation-aware:
    - They react to required setting
-   - Number and curreny fields know about Min/Max settings
+   - Number and currency fields know about Min/Max settings
    - Text field reacts to 255 default char limit and to custom limit setting
   - User field correctly suggests principals only from a specific SharePoint group, if that setting is enabled
-  - Lookup field renders values from correct lookup list field, if anything other than "Title" is in the settings
+  - Lookup field renders values from correct lookup list field if anything other than "Title" is in the settings
   - Attachment field is based on DropzoneJS and is basically a droppable area.
 But users can also click on the area to evoke a standard browser file select dialog

 ## Main components from 'sp-react-formfields'

-##### - ListForm - top level element, expects information about a list passed to it
+##### - ListForm - top-level element, expects information about a list passed to it
-##### - FormField - main component responsible for rendering a particula field from a SharePoint list.
-Only required that internal name is provided, decided what to rended internally
+##### - FormField - main component responsible for rendering a particular field from a SharePoint list.
+Only required that internal name is provided, decided what to render internally
 ##### - FormFieldLabel - complimentary component to FormField, you might want to use this to render field's Display Name.
-It will include red colored asterisk when field is marked as required.
+It will include red-colored asterisk when a field is marked as required.
 Also only expects an internal name to be provided

 ## Minimal path to awesome